All plenary presentations are 28 minutes: 23 minutes for the talk and 5 minutes for a question and answer period. In addition, 2 minutes are

 load on the MAC conference computer.
 Label your presentation with your presentation number and last name, i.e. 10Zhang, for easy retrieval.

 Make sure presentations are created in a 16:9 format so that images and fonts display correctly.
 Test your presentation on a MAC or PC,

 other than your own, to insure the fonts are standard and components such as moves run properly.

 Standard equipment provided in each plenary, workshop, and platform session room includes an LCD data projector, screen, lectern, pointer,

 Preparing Effective PowerPoint Presentations

-If you've already made your presentation and do not want to change it, it will still work, however you will have black bars on either
+format.
+If you've already made your presentation and do not want to change it, it will still work, however you will have black bars

 - Keep visuals clear and easy to read.
 Abbreviate your message.
 SIMPLE graphs, charts and diagrams are much more meaningful to an audience